Generalized hybrid momentum maps and reduction by symmetries of forced mechanical systems with inelastic collisions: Conclusions and future work

 \section{Conclusions and future work}

-The celebrated symplectic reduction of (conservative) mechanical systems with symmetries, due to Marsden and Weinstein \cite{abraham_foundations_2008,marsden_reduction_1974,ortega_momentum_2004}, was recently extended for forced autonomous Lagrangian \cite{de_leon_symmetries_2021,lopez-gordon_geometry_2021} as well as Hamiltonian \cite{de_leon_geometric_2022} systems.
+The celebrated symplectic reduction of (conservative) mechanical systems with symmetries, due to Marsden, Weinstein and Meyer \cite{abraham_foundations_2008,marsden_reduction_1974,ortega_momentum_2004,meyer_symmetries_1973}, was recently extended for forced autonomous Lagrangian \cite{de_leon_symmetries_2021} as well as Hamiltonian \cite{de_leon_geometric_2022} systems.
 In this paper we have gone a step further and considered simple hybrid forced mechanical systems, both autonomous and non-autonomous, with a generalized hybrid momentum map.
 The main difference in the reduction and reconstruction of these systems with respect to continuous systems, or hybrid systems with a hybrid momentum map, is that, since nonelastic collisions with the switching surface will modify the value of the momentum map (see Examples \ref{example_disk} and \ref{example_disk_time_dependent}, respectively), we have a sequence of reduced simple hybrid forced reduced Hamiltonian systems.
 In particular, we have considered $\mathbb{S}^1$-invariant hybrid forced autonomous and non-autonomous mechanical systems.

 We plan to extend our results for more general settings.
 We would like to obtain a reduction procedure for dissipative hybrid systems in the framework of contact geometry.
 Moreover, we could consider the reduction of systems with both continuous and discrete time dynamics which are not simple hybrid systems.
-For instance, we could consider $D$ of co-dimension different from 1, or a system having several domains and switching surfaces that separate them \cite{cortes_mechanical_2001}, \cite{goodman_existence_2020}, \cite{goodman_variational_2021}, \cite{chen_new_1997}.
-Furthermore, we intend to develop a Hamilton-Jacobi theory for hybrid systems with dissipation arrising from impulsive constraints.
+For instance, we could consider $D$ of co-dimension different from 1, or a system having several domains and switching surfaces that separate them \cite{cortes_mechanical_2001,goodman_existence_2020, goodman_variational_2021, chen_new_1997}. {An additional intriguing question, which we leave for future research, concerns the long-term behavior after an arbitrary number of impacts have taken place.
+The symmetries of the system and the impact map may predict periodic motions as in \cite{bloch2017quasivelocities}.
+We will extend the results in the former paper to the class of hybrid systems studied in this work in a further work. }

-\begin{ack} The authors acknowledge financial support from the Spanish Ministry of Science and Innovation (MICINN), under grant PID2019-106715GB-C21.
-María Emma Eyrea Irazú received the support of CONICET.
-Manuel de León and Asier López-Gordón recieved MICINN's support under ``Severo Ochoa Programme for Centres of Excellence in R\&D'' (CEX2019-000904-S).
-Asier López-Gordón would also like to thank MICINN for the predoctoral contract PRE2020-093814. \end{ack}